italiangrid/storm-puppet-module/README.md

 The Backend class installs:

-- `storm-backend-mp` and all the releated packages;
+- `storm-backend-mp` and all its related packages, such as `storm-backend-server`,
+- `storm-native-libs-gpfs` in case GPFS is specified as filesystem,
 - `storm-dynamic-info-provider`.

-Then, the Backend class configures `storm-backend-server` service by managing the following files:
+The Backend class configures `storm-backend-server` service by managing the following files:

 - `/etc/storm/backend-server/storm.properties`
 - `/etc/storm/backend-server/namespace.xml`